Pkow1999/Vampire-The-Masquerade-V5-Character-Sheet/README.md

 An interactive character sheet for Vampire The Masquerade Fith Edition, now available in English and (partial) Polish!

-Compiled by using Qt 5.15
+Compiled by using Qt 6.02
 All assets belong to Paradox Interactive.
-Discipline Cards made by [Thea Vik](https://www.storytellersvault.com/browse.php?author=Thea%20Vik)
+Now you can use discipline cards made by [Thea Vik](https://www.storytellersvault.com/browse.php?author=Thea%20Vik).
+Just drop them in the correct folder.